persisbb/Graph-routing-using-dijkstra-shortest-path-algorithm-and-google-maps/README.md

-# Indoor-Routing (need to update this readme)
+# Indoor-Routing
-This javascript gives routes, using a set of markers (to create a graph), placed using geojson data, for one section of Hartsfield–Jackson Atlanta International Airport
+This project gives routes, using a set of markers created using geojson data, for one section of Hartsfield–Jackson Atlanta International Airport.

-The script has 43 markers placed around the map and a graph is constructed using these markers:
+The project has 43 markers placed around the map and a graph is constructed using these markers:
 ```javascript
 var graph = new DirectedGraph();
 graph.addVertex('i', {'j': weight(data.features[i].geometry["coordinates"], data.features[j].geometry["coordinates"]),..});